 Our Spartanburg Water team plans to take advantage of the lower levels to survey the lakeshore and those areas of the lakes that would not normally be visible.
 We will also use the opportunity to exercise the valves and gates used to control and maintain “full pool” status.

 Additionally, the drawdown of the lakes will allow our lake residents to perform important maintenance to their marine structures and seawalls, as well as work on shoreline stabilization projects.

 While we do not expect this drawdown to have any drastic impact on normal recreation activities like fishing, there may be areas of the lake that may be harder to navigate during the drawdown.
-Our staff will be posting signs to alert boaters of the potential hazards of using their watercraft while the reservoir is at a lower level.

 We still plan to keep our boat landings at Lake Bowen and Lake Blalock Parks open and available for use.
 In order to ensure safety, we will place bright yellow warning buoys at certain intervals from shore to note potential shallow water hazards.
 As always, we encourage safety.
 Please speak with a Lake Warden to ensure that your plans do not involve taking your boat into a portion of the reservoir that may be difficult to navigate.